pyfsi/coconut/coupling_components/mappers/mappers.md

 ### Hierarchy of mapping-related objects

 CoCoNuT interacts with the mappers through the `SolverWrapperMapped` object: this wrapper behaves like every other `SolverWrapper` as far as the other components are concerned.
 It contains 3 main components: a `Mapper` for the input, a real `SolverWrapper` and a `Mapper` for the output.
-The mappers are initialized through the `SetInterfaceInput` and `SetInterfaceOutput` methods respectively, by providing them with the `CoSimulationInterface` objects that will be respectively the input and output of the `SolverWrapperMapped` object.
+The mappers are initialized through the `SetInterfaceInput` and `SetInterfaceOutput` methods respectively, by providing them with the `Interface` objects that will be respectively the input and output of the `SolverWrapperMapped` object.

-The two mappers in the `SolverWrapperMapped` object are also of a special type: they work on the level of `CoSimulationInterface` objects.
+The two mappers in the `SolverWrapperMapped` object are also of a special type: they work on the level of `Interface` objects.
 They are some sort of mapper-wrapper around the actual mappers which work on `ModelPart` level.
 Currently only one such mapper is available, aptly called `MapperInterface`.

 At the lowest level, mappers interpolate historical variables between two `ModelPart` objects, based on the coordinates of the nodes.
 Interpolation is always done from the _from_-`ModelPart` to the _to_-`ModelPart`.